OFS/ofs.github.io/docs/hw/common/reference_manual/ofs_sw/mnl_sw_ofs.md

 - Subsystem Vendor ID
 - Subsystem Device ID

 This document will not cover the process by which a FIM can be modified to support these new IDs.
-Refer to section **5.7 How to change the PCIe device ID and Vendor ID** in  [F2000x](../../../f2000x/dev_guides/fim_dev/ug_dev_fim_ofs.md) FIM Developer guide or section **10.0 How to change the PCIe device ID and Vendor ID** in the [N6001](../../../n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md) FIM Developer guide for an overview of this process.
+Refer to the [Shell Developer Guide: Agilex™ 7 SoC Attach: Open FPGA Stack](../../../f2000x/dev_guides/fim_dev/ug_dev_fim_ofs.md#4441-walkthrough-modify-pcie-sub-system-and-pfvf-mux-configuration-using-ip-presets) or [Shell Developer Guide for Open FPGA Stack: Intel® FPGA SmartNIC N6000-PL / Intel® FPGA SmartNIC N6001-PL PCIe Attach](../../../n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md#444-pcie-sub-system-configuration-using-ip-presets) FIM Developer guide for an overview of this process.
 The following sections assume you have a FIM that has been configured with new IDs.
 This FIM can be loaded onto your N6001 board using either the SOF via a USB-BlasterII cable and the Quartus Programmer, or by using the OPAE command `fpgasupdate` consuming a compatible binary programming file.
 The following values will be used as our new device IDs.

 | ID Type               | PF0           | PF0-VF            |